grokdesigns/markdown-mimic/README.md

 ## Description

-- This is a [GitHub Action](https://developer.github.com/actions/) to copy the content of a one text file and paste those contents within another text file.
+- This is a [GitHub Action](https://developer.github.com/actions/) to copy the content of a one text file and paste those contents within another text file (or many files).
+If you have a lot of documents that contain the same section or Markdown or text, you can insert a special placeholder for the content and on push, this action will replace all placeholders in all files with your desired content.
+Change one, update many.

 ## Usage